 - There is a genetic predisposition.
-As an illustration, it is said that the risk of nocturnal enuresis is 15% if neither parent was affected, 40% if one parent was affected and 75% if both had the condition.
 One study found that patients with a family history of primary nocturnal enuresis had a higher incidence of small bladder capacity or outflow obstruction than controls.

 - 23% of nocturnal enuresis is associated with encopresis and daytime incontinence.